 Glacier Ice Caves

 You can only visit the glacier ice caves in Iceland with a professional guide, as they are experts in the ice movement and will ensure your safety as you navigate the caves.
-Some of the best ice caves include the renowned Vatnajökull blue glacier ice cave and Katla ice cave.
+Some of the best ice caves include the renowned Vatnajökull blue glacier ice cave and the Katla ice cave.

 3. Waterfalls in Iceland